FTarfasse/quick-perf-wiki/JVM-annotations.md

 To profile JVM with Java Flight Recorder (JFR).<br>

 The JFR file location is shown in the console.
 You can open it with Java Mission Control.

+From next QuickPerf release, @ProfileJvm will also display some JVM profiling data (GC times, heap allocation estimation, exception numbers, ...) in standard output.

 <br>
 ### :mag_right: Example
 ```